joeyyy688/joeyyy688/README.md

 - 🔭 I’m currently working with Dart and Flutter
-- 🌱 I’m actively learning Swift and SwiftUI
+- 🌱 I’m actively learning Swift, SwiftUI, Kotlin and native Android
 - 👯 I’m looking to collaborate on Open-Source Flutter Projects
 - 💬 Ask me about Flutter, Dart, UI/UX
 - 📫 How to reach me: edinjoey@gmail.com